mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 * **CMS**
   **Logout from CMS is fixed** and returns a feedback in case of error.
 Moreover, v1-adapter has been updated to version 2.4.0.

+* **Restyling** of the padding between the Search bar and first input selected in each section of Design area.

+* Improvement of the **organization of the elements** of DevOps Console pages when the width of the window is reduced.

 ## How to update your DevOps Console?